jordenseet/Blockchain/Ethereum/Inter-Bank Bill Of Exchange/README.md

 As an Exporter, you can refinance the Letter of Credit through a distributed Bill of Exchange, which is also included in the Letter of Credit contract.
 After setting the price of the distributed Bill of Exchange, the Bill can be sold on the open market as an option.

 Investors can then exercise the Bill of Exchange through this dApp.
 If they have enough funds, they could finance the Letter of Credit, to become the new holder of the Bill.
+If they do not, then Bill of Exchange will then go into an Auction.

 As Shippers fufill their duties of carriage, they could also update status of the good's statements on the blockchain, allowing all parties of the trade fiannce process to be kept updated on the shipment progress.